DaviRogs/Project-SoftBike/README.md

 # Project-Senai-SoftBike
 Prototype for a bicycle website.

-However, you need to download the files and go into the Index (SoftBike.html) folder.f
+However, you need to download the files and go into the Index (SoftBike.html) folder.